AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Thus, the maximal distance between leaf tiles is $2 \cdot \log_{2}(\frac{N_{\text{tiles}} + 2}{3})$, and thus the number of SPV proofs required (across simplex-chains) scales with $O(\log_2 N_{\text{tiles}})$.

-\aside{
-    We'll now derive $O(N_\text{tiles})$ via a different method than \autoref{eq:n-tiles-general}.
-    Also, note that we'll make some simplifications for the moment, and we'll add some rigor in \autoref{sec:tiling-cap-complexity}.

-    That we can derive $O(N_\text{tiles})$ in multiple ways implies some level of \emph{convertibility} between the methods.
-    Since we're talking about complexities, we might not have precise relationships, but we should at least have some idea of \emph{how the boundaries of success interact}.
-}

 Consider that tiles can be added in an ad-hoc fashion depending on current capacity requirements, and each tile has capacity in $O(c^j); j \in \{2,3,4\}$.
 Since we can always add tiles, we can always ensure there is \emph{excess capacity}.
-Provided we do this, then the number of tiles required is roughly the capacity used by the network ($n$) divided by the capacity of each tile ($c^j$), and we should always have a bit extra as buffer.
+Provided we do this, then the number of tiles required is roughly the capacity used by the network ($n$) divided by the capacity of each tile ($c^j$).
 Thus, successful $O(n)$ scaling depends upon our ability to maintain this relationship:
 \begin{equation}
 \begin{split}